Why Millennials Are Killing The Diamond Industry?

 Here’s your answer.

-The development and preparation of diamond mining areas have disastrous impact on the local environments, people and wildlife.
+The development and preparation of diamond mining areas have a disastrous impact on the local environments, people and wildlife.

 Habitat loss to make way for roads and railways to transport toxic materials from the mines is killing wildlife.
 Infrastructure construction means that trees are cleared and local flora is destroyed.